 On its appointment, the Board of Directors ascertained that each of its members possessed the requisites of integrity and professionalism (Art.
 2.P.1 of the Corporate Governance Code) and those provided for in Art.
-15.5 of the Bylaws as amended by the Shareholders' Meeting of May 27, 2014 in relation to the provisions of the Unbundling Legislation.
+15.5 of the Bylaws in relation to the provisions of the Unbundling Legislation.

-The evaluation regarding the existence of the independence requirements for each of the non-executive members was made, taking into account the information provided by each individual, during the appointment and during the meeting held on March 21, 2016 according to the terms stated in the following paragraph "Independent Directors" (Art.
+The evaluation regarding the existence of the independence requirements for each of the non-executive members was made, taking into account the information provided by each individual, during the appointment and during the meeting held on March 21, 2018 according to the terms stated in the following paragraph "Independent Directors" (Art.
 3.P.2 of the Corporate Governance Code).

-Table 1 attached gives information on the members of the Board of Directors as at March 21, 2016 (Articles 1.C.1 letter i)-(1) of the Corporate Governance Code and 123-bis, paragraph 2, letter d) of the Consolidated Law on Finance).
+Table 1 attached gives information on the members of the Board of Directors as at March 21, 2018 (Articles 1.C.1 letter i)-(1) of the Corporate Governance Code and 123-bis, paragraph 2, letter d) of the Consolidated Law on Finance).